tdalis/Personal-Web-CV/README.md

 # Personal-Web-CV
 My personal web CV and blog

+#I made minor changes, can I see them?

 #My personal web cv besides being a promotional tool for me to find jobs and clients it is also where I like to practice my web development skills.

 #The languages I like to use are HTML, CSS, and Javascript (mainly)